-Pyramid Lake is located 35 miles north of Reno on the Pyramid Lake Paiute Indian Reservation.
-Pyramid is a "high desert" lake (elevation 3,800 feet) fed by the waters of the Truckee River and has no outlet.
-The water in Pyramid Lake is about 1/6 as salty as sea water.
-The lake is flanked on the east and west by rugged mountain ranges, and around the lake shore there are many large "tufa" rock formations (formed by calcium carbonate deposits).
-Lots of folks come here just to enjoy the scenery.
-Water skiing, jet skiing, camping, and observing wildlife is popular activities during the summer months!
+Pyramid Lake is located 35 miles northeast of Reno and is situated entirely within the exterior boundaries of the Pyramid Lake Paiute Indian Reservation.
+Pyramid Lake is a terminal lake with an elevation of 3,800 feet above mean sea level.
+The lake receives almost all of its water from the Truckee River, which has its headwater at Lake Tahoe in the Sierra Nevadas.
+Pyramid Lake is a saline lake and it is about 1/6 salinity as ocean water.
+The lake is flanked to the east and to the west by rugged mountain ranges.
+Around the lake shore and in and out of the water are many large “tufa" rock formations (formed by calcium carbonate deposits).
+Many visitors to Pyramid Lake come here just to enjoy the striking scenery.
+Boating, water skiing, jet skiing, fishing, camping, and observing wildlife are popular activities during the summer months!

 A Fragile Ecosystem

-The influence of man on the waterways and aquatic ecosystems has impacted the natural balance once enjoyed by the native people.
-Today modern technology is assisting in assuring that populations of Lahontan cutthroat trout and Cui-ui are maintained at desirable levels.
-Since 1974 when the Pyramid Lake Paiute tribe took over fisheries management responsibilities, the tribe has constructed 3 trout rearing facilities on the reservation and two facilities to hatch Cui-ui.
-The US Fish and Wildlife has maintained a critical role here also.
-The Lahontan National Fish hatchery located in Gardnerville annually provides cutthroat trout for Pyramid Lake.
-The US Fish and Wildlife Service also maintain the Marble Bluff Fish way at the mouth of the Truckee River to allow the passage of Cui-ui during years of low water inflow.
-The Marble Bluff Dam was constructed on the lower river to prevent head cutting of the river channel above the lake.
-This 35 foot high dam contains a fish lock that lifts spawning Cui-ui and cutthroat up above the dam for assess to the upper river.
-The role of Pyramid Lake Fisheries is to coordinate fish production of their hatcheries, with the hatchery production of the US FWS facilities to maintain and enhance the fish community of Pyramid Lake for the tribe and all our visitors.
+Western interference on the Truckee River waterway and on the Pyramid Lake and the lower Truckee River aquatic ecosystems has impacted the natural balance of its lifeway.
+Assuring the restoration of the natural habitats can ensure that populations of the Cui-ui and Lahontan Cutthroat Trout are maintained at desirable levels.
+Since 1974 when the Pyramid Lake Paiute Tribe started its role of fishery management responsibilities, the Tribe constructed 3 trout rearing facilities on the reservation and two facilities to hatch and rear Cui-ui.
+The Lahontan National Fish Hatchery in Gardnerville annually provide some of the stocking of Lahontan Cutthroat Trout for release in Pyramid Lake.
+The U.S. Fish and Wildlife Service also operates the Marble Bluff Fish Facility approximately three miles from the mouth of the Truckee River to allow the passage of Cui-ui during years of low water inflow.
+The Marble Bluff Dam was constructed on the lower river to prevent head-cutting of the lower Truckee River channel.
+This 35-foot high dam contains a fish lock that lifts spawning Cui-ui and Lahontan Cutthroat Trout above the dam for assessing to the lower Truckee River.
+The role of Pyramid Lake Fisheries is to coordinate fish production of their hatcheries with the contribution of the U.S. Fish & Wildlife Service work to maintain and enhance the fish populations of Pyramid Lake.

 Book a Tour

-Tours are a good opportunity to educate our youth on the spawning of the Lahontan cutthroat trout and the importance of being stewards of these fish.
-Any organization is welcome to observe and participate during spawning season which can run from March through May.
-Classes from kindergarten through high school all enjoy the drama of spawning big fish.
+Pyramid Lake Fisheries tours is a great opportunity to educate the public with the spawning and rearing of Pyramid Lake fish and the importance of being stewards of our fish.
+Any organization is welcome to observe and participate during the spawning season, which can run from March through May of each year.
+Classes from kindergarten through high school and adults enjoy the drama of spawning Pyramid Lake fish.
 To schedule a tour, call the administration office at 775.476.0500.